-We use non-GAAP financial information and believe it is useful to investors as it provides additional information to facilitate comparisons of historical operating results, identify trends in operating results, and provide additional insight on how the management team evaluates the business.
+identify trends in operating results, and provide additional insight on how the management team evaluates the business.
 Our management team uses EBITDA to make operating and strategic decisions, evaluate performance and comply with indebtedness related reporting requirements.
 Below are details on this non-GAAP measure and the non-GAAP adjustments that the management team makes in the definition of EBITDA.
 We believe this non-GAAP measure should be considered along with net income (loss), the most closely related GAAP financial measure.
 Reconciliations between EBITDA and net income are below, and discussion regarding underlying GAAP results throughout this Management's Discussion and Analysis of Financial Condition and Results of Operations.
-The presentation of non-GAAP financial information should not be considered in accordance with GAAP.
+The presentation of non-GAAP financial information should not be considered in isolation or as a substitute for, or superior to, the financial information prepared and presented in accordance with GAAP.